Yladx/AppDev_Qricket/README.md

 - **Star Ratings**: Rate events from 1 to 5 stars
 - **Event-Only Feedback**: Each event has its own dedicated feedback section
 - **One Feedback Per Event**: Users can submit only one feedback per event
+- **Existing Comments with Titles**: Predefined comments now show a descriptive title above the comment text.
 - **Existing Comments with Ratings**: Each event comes with predefined comments that have star ratings and are always visible
 - **User Feedback CRUD**: Users can add, edit, and delete their own feedback per event (one per event)
 - **Total Rating Calculation**: Calculates average rating including both existing comments and user feedback
 - **Persistent Display**: Existing comments never disappear, even after adding user feedback
 - **Event Association**: All feedback is linked to specific events
+- **Fully Scrollable Feedback Form**: The add/edit feedback form is fully scrollable and supports long feedback without overflow errors, even when the keyboard is open.
+- **Instant Home Screen Update**: The event list updates immediately with new feedback and ratings after returning from the feedback screen—no manual refresh required.

 ### 🏗️ Object-Oriented Architecture
 - **Encapsulation**: Private fields with public getters